38 Different Species of Wild Cats

 Habitat loss and fragmentation due to deforestation and urbanization are significant concerns.

-Additionally, illegal wildlife trade often targets it for its beautiful fur.
-Conservation efforts are essential to protect the Southern Oncilla and ensure its survival.
+The illegal wildlife trade also often targets the Southern Oncilla for its beautiful fur.
+Conservation efforts are essential to protecting the Southern Oncilla and ensuring its survival.

-Strict laws and regulations and education and awareness programs are crucial in raising public consciousness about preserving this unique species and its habitat.
+Strict laws, regulations, education, and awareness programs are crucial in raising public awareness about preserving this unique species and its habitat.

 13. Guina (Kodkod)